 Photo: Ross Land/Getty Images

-is a broad-winged seabird that breeds nowhere but Amsterdam Island in the southern Indian Ocean.
-It relies on just a dozen or two mating pairs, and their ability to raise chicks is hindered lately by grazing cattle, feral cats and longline fishing as well as naturally occuring diseases like avian cholera and E. rhusiopathidae
+The Amsterdam albatross is a broad-winged seabird that breeds nowhere but Amsterdam Island in the southern Indian Ocean.
+It relies on just a dozen or two mating pairs, and their ability to raise chicks is hindered lately by grazing cattle, feral cats and longline fishing as well as naturally occurring diseases like avian cholera and E. rhusiopathidae.

 Puerto Rican nightjar